 She adds: “He may need the medication again when he hits puberty, and we are open to that.”

 While parents may not readily admit to it, the decision on medication to help reduce problematic behavior is often linked to the process of getting children accepted by a school.
 Parents may see medication making the difference between a child being placed a self-contained class of 12 special-needs kids that looks unfortunately like warehousing and a placement in a less-restrictive setting that includes mainstream children, where they may be exposed to more challenging academics and typically developing peer role models.

 Dr. Elliott says that with younger children, under 5 or 6, he “absolutely pushes” for other types of behavioral interventions with the child and family first to address problem behaviors.
 But he acknowledges that society’s expectations and a lack of resources can prevail over this approach.
-“School tells the family, ‘We can’t keep your child in this classroom because of his behavior, so why don’t you try medication?'” he says.
+“School tells the family, ‘We can’t keep your child in this classroom because of their behavior, so why don’t you try medication?’” he says.
 “There can be a real pressure to do it.”

-It’s exactly this type of outside pressure that has Bryce up in arms.
+It’s exactly this type of pressure that has Bryce up in arms.
 “I spent 20 years as a classroom teacher,” he says.
 “I was consistently alarmed at the pressure parents are under to medicate their children and the pressure on kids to continue taking medication that they hate being on.
 I think medicated kids are easier to control.
 I think they are much harder to teach.”

 “There’s no debating that Risperdal’s use should be approached and evaluated with extreme caution,” Rosa says.
 “It’s a black box atypical antipsychotic!
 But it’s wrong to issue a blanket dismissal of its benefits, especially when it’s one of only two drugs FDA-certified for aggressive behavior and irritability in autistic children.”